Doping-Australian Olympian Bol has provisional doping ban lifted

-The middle distance runner had been suspended after testing positive for synthetic erythropoietin (EPO) in an out-of-competition urine test last October.
+The middle distance runner had been suspended since Jan.
+10 after testing positive for synthetic erythropoietin (EPO) in an out-of-competition urine test last October.

-SIA said his B sample had produced an "Atypical Finding" for recombinant EPO, which is a synthetic substance and not produced naturally by the human body.
+Bol's 'A' sample had returned an "Adverse Analytical Finding" but his 'B' sample produced an "Atypical Finding" (ATF) for recombinant EPO, anti-doping watchdog SIA said on Tuesday.

-Though his suspension has been lifted, SIA said the investigation into Bol's test was ongoing.
+Recombinant EPO is not produced naturally by the human body and is banned by the World Anti-Doping Agency.

 "Sport Integrity Australia will, as part of its investigation, proceed to consider whether any anti-doping rule violation/s have been committed," the anti-doping watchdog said.